nerdrico2025/metaauditor/replit.md

 ## Recent Updates (January 2025)

+### Color Palette Update (Completed - January 31, 2025)
+- Successfully migrated entire application to Click Hero brand colors
+- Updated CSS variables and Tailwind configuration with:
+  - Orange (#cf6f03) for primary actions and branding
+  - Black (#0c0d0a) for primary text with high contrast
+  - White (#ecedef) for primary backgrounds
+  - Dark Gray (#2a2a2a) for secondary text and elements
+  - White 2 (#e6e7e9) for subtle backgrounds and hover states
+- Converted all components to use semantic color tokens for consistency
+- Maintained WCAG AA compliance throughout the application

+### Test User Environment (Completed - January 31, 2025)
+- Created comprehensive test user for Facebook audit verification:
+  - Email: usuario.teste@clickauditor-demo.com
+  - Password: TesteFacebook2025!
+  - Complete sample data including Meta and Google integrations
+  - Sample campaigns, creatives, policies, and audit results
+  - Full access to all application features and functionality

 ### Ad Account Integration Interface (Completed)
 - Created comprehensive integration page for connecting Meta and Google Ads accounts
 - Built modal interface with step-by-step credential instructions